Bachmann1234/diff_cover/README.rst

 only supported for ``diff-quality`` (since 5.1.0).

 The exclude option works with ``fnmatch``, include with ``glob``.
 Both options can be specified multiple times.
+Include options should be wrapped in double quotes to prevent shell globbing.
+Also they should be relative to the current git directory.

 .. code:: bash
     diff-cover coverage.xml --exclude setup.py